 MIST Computing: the perfect technical architecture paradigm?

-Mist computing might be THE solution bridging the gap between central cloud and edge decentralization.
-A mist device is an edge/fog device with super-powers similar to the ones found in cloud servers.
+Mist computing might be THE solution bridging the gap between central cloud and edge computing decentralization.
+A mist device is an edge computing and fog device with super-powers similar to the ones found in cloud servers.
 For example, our mist devices allow:

 - Local analytics and decision-making data using big data DB and processes